citp/privacy-policy-historical/b/ba/bac/backlinko.com.md

 This website may contain links to other sites.
 Please be aware that we are not responsible for the content or privacy of such other sites.
 We encourage our users to be aware when they leave our site and to read the privacy statements of any other site that collects personally identifiable information.

+**Your choices about how we use your Personal Information**

+  * **Communication:** You can opt-out of email broadcasts by clicking the Unsubscribe link in emails.
+  * **Cookies:** You may reject the use of cookies and continue to use Site, but you accept that your experience may be diminished, and certain content (modal dialogs) may be presented to you multiple times, as they rely on cookies for dismissal.
+  * **User accounts:** You can request any accounts you hold with us to be deleted by [contacting us](https://backlinko.com/contact).
+You will have to prove your identity.

 **Problems or complaints with Provider’s Privacy Policy**

 We value your comments and opinions.
-If you have questions, comments or a complaint about compliance with this privacy policy you may _[contact us](http://backlinko.com/contact)_.
+If you have questions, comments or a complaint about compliance with this privacy policy you may _[contact us](https://backlinko.com/contact)_.